FlorianBaumgartner/EmbSoftLinux-Project/README.md

 ## Features
 1. **Swiss German Voice Recognition**: Speak in Swiss German, and Swiss Alexa will understand you using the FHNW API.
 2. **Feature Extraction with Chatbots**: Harnessing the power of [Huggingface](https://huggingface.co/chat) and [ChatGptX](https://chatgptx.de/) for text processing.
-3. **Music Streaming**: The system finds music tracks on YouTube Music via Yahoo and streams them.
+3. **Music Streaming**: The system finds music tracks on YouTube Music via a Yahoo websearch and streams them.
 4. **Interactive OLED Display**: Get visual feedback and song details on the OLED display.
 5. **LED Feedback**: LEDs provide feedback about the status (searching, playing, etc.).
 6. **Simple Controls**: Control playback with a single press of the joystick button.